 Circumstantial Evidence

-So, a lot of these burglaries that are being cracked where they don't have eye witnesses or video evidence of the person actually in the home stealing the merchandise, are being cracked by what we call circumstantial evidence, and that's basically the police building a chain of evidence through circumstances that make it clear that the person was involved in the particular burglary that they've been arrested for.
+So, a lot of these burglaries that are being cracked where they don't have eyewitnesses or video evidence of the person actually in the home stealing the merchandise are being cracked by what we call circumstantial evidence, and that's basically the police building a chain of evidence through circumstances that make it clear that the person was involved in the particular burglary that they've been arrested for.

 Another way that they're linking these burglaries together is through gang activity.
 A lot of these gang members are stupid enough to put the stolen merchandise on Facebook, for example.
 They put a picture of themselves with the watch or some other merchandise from a burglary.
+This thorough approach to investigating and linking evidence is a testament to the legal system's commitment to ensuring justice.